AllyMezzen/JB-chat/README.md

 ![Screenshot of a visual interface of an AI Friend Chat, depicting some of the textual interactions](public/chat-interface.png)

-This chat-like web-interface is designed with a purpose of communication with ChatGPT 3.5.
+This chat-like web-interface is designed with a purpose of communication with **ChatGPT 3.5**.

 The "AI Friend" app is a simple chat consisting of:
 1. Window with all messages displayed.